Ceasar/Encyclopedia/src/adler_1966.rst

 Testing
 --------------------------------------------------------------------------------

-The reader can test whether or not he has done he has completed this reading successfully in by restating and exemplifying (either imaginatively or by reference to actual experience) each logical unit.
-[20]_ It is important that reader can do this, since failure would imply that he would not be able to recognize the proposition if it were presented to him in other words, which is especially important for `extrinsic reading`_.
+The reader can test whether or not he has completed this reading successfully by restating and exemplifying (either imaginatively or by reference to actual experience) each logical unit.
+[20]_

+If the reader cannot do this, he will not be able to recognize the proposition if it were presented to him in other words, which is especially important for `extrinsic reading`_.
 [19]_

 Rule 2.4: |rule 2.4|
 ================================================================================